 Each College will have a college promotion and tenure committee consisting of tenured faculty representing each Department.
 The College Promotion and Tenure Committee must have a minimum of three members.
-Members are to be elected by the full-time tenured and tenure-track faculty of their Departments.
+Members are to be elected by the full-time tenured and tenuretrack faculty of their Departments.
 In the event a Department does not have an eligible faculty member to serve, it will elect a full-time tenured colleague from another Department within the College.
 Any College with fewer than four eligible faculty will have a promotion and tenure committee chosen from faculty in disciplines related to the areas of specialization of the candidate(s).
 Faculty serving on their College Promotion and Tenure Committees are ineligible.
 The committee will have three members, and will be chaired by the Associate Dean who will serve in an ex-officio non-voting capacity.
 The Dean of the College will submit a list of potential faculty to the Faculty Senate Executive Committee for approval.
-For the purpose of reviewing files for promotion to senior teaching lecturer only, one senior teaching lecturer should be elected by associated faculty (teaching lecturers/senior teaching lecturers) in the college to serve on the college promotion and tenure committee.
-In keeping with the tradition of peer review, candidates for promotion to senior teaching lecturer should be reviewed by at least one senior teaching lecturer at the college level, if one is available.
+For the purpose of reviewing files for promotion to Senior Lecturer only, one Senior Lecturer should be elected by associated faculty (Lecturers/Senior Lecturers) in the college to serve on the college promotion and tenure committee.
+In keeping with the tradition of peer review, candidates for promotion to Senior Lecturer should be reviewed by at least one Senior Lecturer at the college level, if one is available.
 Candidates for promotion and/or tenure, candidates undergoing post-tenure review, faculty with administrative appointments (as defined 4.6.1 Membership, p.
 15), members of the University Promotion and Tenure committee, and the Chair of the Faculty Senate are not eligible to serve on college promotion and tenure committees.